Yuexin-Kang/MTSRS/README.md

 The folder `pseudocode/` provides implementation-oriented pseudocode for the instance-generation procedure, integrated MILP workflow, DRL-HALNS workflow, baseline methods, main numerical experiments, sensitivity analyses, and emergency-reservation experiments.

 These files describe the computational workflow at the level of data generation, algorithm execution, result recording, and result aggregation.

-## Experimental Environment

-The numerical experiments were conducted on two computing environments: a Windows workstation equipped with a 2.90 GHz CPU and 16 GB of RAM, and a Windows Server 2019 machine with an Intel Xeon Silver 4210R CPU at 2.40 GHz and 64 GB RAM.
-The MILP model was solved using Gurobi 10.0.1.
-PPO training for operator selection used Stable Baselines3 PPO 2.2.1.
-Additional parameter settings are provided in `docs/parameter_settings.md`.